russellschmidt/react-todo/README.md

-#React Boilerplate
+#React To Do
-Skeleton of an app with Foundation CSS Framework baked in
+React-based To Do list app utilizing:

+* Foundation 6.2.0
+* Webpack 1.12.13